HLasse/multidiagnosis-speech/README.md

 # wav2vec_finetune

-Test finetuning of XLSR (multilingual wav2vec 2.0) for classification of mental disorders from speech.
+Finetuning of feature based baselines and Transformer models for classification of mental disorders from speech.

 ```
 # make virtual env